Total Hip Replacement Complication, ABOS Oral Boards Preparation

 Clinical Scenario

-A 58-year-old right-hand-dominant female nurse presents to the emergency department 3 weeks after a right total hip arthroplasty performed through a posterior approach for end-stage osteoarthritis.
-She was doing well until today when she bent forward to pick up her grandchild and felt a pop in her right hip, followed by immediate severe pain and inability to bear weight.
-She reports that her leg feels short.
-On exam, the right lower extremity is shortened, internally rotated, and adducted.
-She has intact distal neurovascular function.
-She has no wound drainage or signs of infection.
+This is a 58-year-old female nurse, three weeks out from a right total hip arthroplasty that I performed through a posterior approach for end-stage osteoarthritis.
+She was doing well, walking with a cane, progressing with therapy.
+Today she bent forward to pick up her grandchild and felt a pop in her right hip, followed by immediate severe pain and inability to bear weight.
+She said her leg felt short.

 What Examiners Look For

-- Data gathering: Mechanism of dislocation — posterior approach dislocations typically occur with flexion, adduction, and internal rotation.
+- Data gathering: Mechanism of dislocation, posterior approach dislocations typically occur with flexion, adduction, and internal rotation.
 Timing and activity at the time of dislocation matter.

 - Diagnosis: How do you differentiate anterior from posterior dislocation on clinical exam and radiographs?
 Why does this matter for management?